xmengkinaxis/SRE/SRE/Basic Knowledge.md

   - kubectl run; start a pod; deploy an application
   - kubectl cluster-info
   - kubectl get nodes; list all nodes of a cluster
+  - kubectl config view; // ???
+  - kubectl get pods --namespace kube-system; // see Helm's Tiller running
+  - kubectl describe pod (ngix); // See a pod detail
+  - kubectl describe deploy tiller-deploy --namespace=kube-system
+  - kubectl apply -f pod.yaml // create(apply) the pod

+ **container runtime** is the underlying framework responsible for running applications within containers, such as those created with Docker.
+ **kubectl** is the command-line tool specifically designed for managing Kubernetes clusters, allowing you to interact with cluster resources and deploy applications effectively.

 ## Pod